-A Registered Nurse staffs the Lincoln College Health Service Office to assist students seeking health information, health and illness treatment and referral, dietary counsel, or mental health referrals.
-All students enrolled at Lincoln College may seek assistance at the Health Service Office at no charge.
+Lincoln College Health Service Office aims to assist students seeking health information, treatment for illness, dietary counsel, and/or mental health referrals.
+All students enrolled at Lincoln College may seek assistance at the Health Service Office, all services are included with enrollment.
 The student's right to privacy is acknowledged and protected; information received and exchanged is held in strict confidence.
 It is the student and/or parent's responsibility to determine what health care providers in Lincoln are covered by personal health insurance plans.
 This information should be communicated with the Director of Health Services when appointments are needed for care from the health care community in Lincoln.